dannybauman/30-day-map-challenge-2025/maps/18-out-of-this-world/LAUNCH-TRACKER.md

 - Choropleth clearly communicates habitability zones
 - Timeline animation is smooth and intuitive
 - Color choices are accessible and meaningful
-- Mobile layout adapts perfectly
+- Mobile layout adapts well
 - No deployment issues
 - Accomplished in 2-3 prompts